-Natural Mattress & Topper Cleaning Overview
+Natural Mattress and Topper Cleaning Overview

-Water is not harmful to natural latex, but strong solvents are not recommended.
+Water is not harmful to organic latex, but strong solvents are not recommended.
 (If you must opt for commercial cleaners, be sure to test them on a small area first.
 And never use bleach.)
 Mild detergents or isopropyl alcohol will work well, accompanied with small amounts of cold water.
 Always attempt to soak up any residual water with a light-colored sponge or white rag by blotting, rather than rubbing.
 (Using a white rag prevents dye transfer from the cloth to the mattress.)
 Rotate your rag as stains or dirt lifts.
 Allow any residual dampness to completely air dry.
 You can place the mattress outside, since the natural latex is completely covered and not subjected to direct light exposure.
 However, a cool blow dryer will also work.
-Steam cleaners are not recommended due to their excessive heat, which can over-bake the natural latex.
+Steam cleaners are not recommended due to their excessive heat, which can over-bake the organic latex.
 Do not attempt to remove the mattress ticking, to access the internal materials or support unit.

 Light Cleaning and Deodorizing a Mattress